hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

     ```

 8. Visit [http://localhost:5000/](http://localhost:5000/) to test the connections.
+   - You should see the message: **"Server is running!
+MongoDB, RabbitMQ, Kafka, and Redis connections established."** on the webpage.
    - Also test the API routes by visiting the following URLs: [http://localhost:5000/api/test/route1](http://localhost:5000/api/test/route1) and [http://localhost:5000/api/test/route2](http://localhost:5000/api/test/route2).

 9. (Optional) Test the Round-Robin Load Balancing Algorithm: